David Beeby, Chair of Cumbria Community Foundation and a former High Sheriff of Cumbria launched Better Tomorrows in 2021.

 CEO of Cumbria Youth Alliance, Becky Wolstenholme, said: “We are absolutely delighted to be a partner organisation with the Better Tomorrows programme.
 Building solid platforms by supporting and offering training to vital youth organisations that will be delivering now, more than ever, essential services to enable young people to reach their full potential.”

-John Bothamley CBE, Chairman of Four Acre Trust, said: “Four Acre Trust is pleased to support this great initiative to train and support more youth workers across Cumbria.
+John Bothamley CBE, Chairman of Four Acre Trust, which has donated £150,000, said: “Four Acre Trust is pleased to support this great initiative to train and support more youth workers across Cumbria.
 The future of our country relies on our children; we have a duty to give them all the best start in life and this is why we are offering to match, pound for pound, donations from new donors.”

 Donations have also been received from local businesses including LLWR and individual supporters.
 David is delighted to have received so much encouraging support